 Weather conditions in the Deep South reach a certain point each year, creating the perfect blend of hot and cool for a tornado to develop.
 Although research has come a long way, warning times are still only 2-3 minutes.
 At that point, the best thing you can do is protect yourself and anyone with you.
 Before the tornado strikes, make sure you have Mississippi tornado insurance to protect your belongings and your home.

 Tornadoes are a common occurrence in MS, with nearly 30 per year on average.
 Since 1950, the state has experienced almost 2,000 total.
 Tornadoes create severe damage; are you properly protected?
-Contact an independent agent in the Trusted Choice® network to find the coverage that you need.
-Tornadoes occur year round, so the sooner you secure a comprehensive policy, the better.
+Contact an independent insurance agent in our network to find the coverage that you need.
+Tornadoes occur year-round, so the sooner you secure a comprehensive policy, the better.

 Recently, a severe tornado passed through Hattiesburg, destroying homes and businesses as well as part of the University of Mississippi campus.
 Tornadoes in urban areas can be extremely dangerous due to the increased chances of flying debris causing damage.

 - This was an E-4 tornado.
 The strongest tornado is an E-5.

 - It was on the ground for 33 minutes, traveling 21 miles and leaving a path of destruction ¾ mile wide.

 - Fortunately, there were 0 casualties, but 82 people were injured.